 Book 6 months in advance and receive 10% discount off the tour price.
-T&C apply.
+Terms and Conditions apply.

-Quote promo code ‘AFG/ACA_5%_OFF’ when booking your tour direct and receive and additional 5% discount off the tour price.
+Quote promo code ‘AFG/ACA_5%_OFF’ when booking your tour direct and receive an additional 5% discount off the tour price.
 This offer is exclusive to Africa Guide customers.
 Terms and Conditions apply.